-Sept 07 Subject to change

 Magic, Myth, and the Supernatural

 ANTH 2340/ UGEC 2960

-Term 1 2021-22
+Term 1 2022-23

-Lecture: Wednesday 12:30 pm-2:15 pm; NAH_11
+Lecture: Monday 1:30 pm-3:15 pm; UCC_C5

 Tutorials:

-T1: Wednesday 2:30-3:15 pm, UCC_207 T2: Wednesday 3:30-4:15 pm, UCC_207
+T1: Monday 3:30-4:15 pm, UCC_201 T2: Monday 4:30-5:15pm, UCC_201

 T3: TBA

-Instructor: Leilah VEVAINA (NAH 324, leilah.vevaina@cuhk.edu.hk)
+Instructor: Leilah VEVAINA (NAH 303, leilah.vevaina@cuhk.edu.hk)

 Office hour: by appointment

-TA: ZHANG Jingwen 1155151945@link.cuhk.edu.hk
+TA: LI Xing, 1155171903@link.cuhk.edu.hk

 Brief Course Description:

 All societies have some belief in another world, yet beliefs vary widely between societies.
 This course will examine phenomena often viewed as irrational and superstitious to see how they can be understood in cultural terms.
-The course will not just examine the truth-value of many beliefs (are there vampires and ghosts?) but will focus especially on understanding why humans hold "unscientific" beliefs and how they make sense in cultural terms.
-We will examine the role that religion plays in the human experiences of sickness, death, and uncertainty.

-The course will examine traditional anthropological topics such as magic, myths, divination, witchcraft, and ghosts, as well as more recent issues such as vampires, zombies, and other monsters.
+The course will not just examine the truth-value of many beliefs (are there vampires and ghosts?) but will focus on understanding why humans hold "unscientific" beliefs and how they make sense within their cultures and societies.
+We will examine the role that religion plays in the human experiences of uncertainty, risk, and death.
+The course will examine traditional anthropological topics such as magic, myths, divination, witchcraft, and ghosts, as well as popular culture representations of vampires, zombies, and other monsters.
 Examples from contemporary industrial societies, will be used to challenge notions of "modern (or Western) rationality" versus "traditional superstition."
 The course will end by discussing how anthropology deals with the concept of religion and how religious identities are shaped in the contemporary world.
 For UGE students, it can also serve as an introduction to anthropology.
 Learning Outcomes:

-Upon the completion of this course, student will:

-- 1. learn to see the cultural nature of reality and of the supernatural; - 2. understand how and why many seemingly irrational and bizarre beliefs make sense in their cultural contexts; - 3. learn how to use critical thinking while being tolerant of other views; - 4. develop a healthy skepticism, while at the same time remaining open to new ideas. - 5.
+Upon the completion of this course, student will: - 1. learn to see the cultural nature of reality and of the supernatural; - 2. understand how and why many seemingly irrational and bizarre beliefs make sense in their cultural contexts; - 3. learn how to use critical thinking while being tolerant of other views; - 4. develop a healthy skepticism, while at the same time remaining open to new ideas. - 5.
 Assess and analyze the relationship between religious beliefs and practices and their social, economic, and political contexts.
+Required Texts: